 The commercial sector is often regulated under different requirements than household/residential generators, depending on the industry within which the business operates.
 The following are some commodities that the average business generates that need proper disposal or recycling.
 The US EPA has published a short Guide for Generators of Hazardous Materials, it contains basic information on choosing a responsible recycler to serve your organization's needs.
-For more information or for assistance in developing a proper disposal and recycling plan, please contact the West Hawai‘i Recycling Office at 323-4413 or firstname.lastname@example.org.
+If your organization is interested in using safer alternative products or ingredients the US EPA also has a Design for the Environment website listing Safer Chemicals and Fragrances that are high-performance and cost-effective.
+For more information or for assistance in developing a proper disposal and recycling plan, please contact the West Hawai‘i Recycling Office at 323-4413 or email@example.com.

 Fluorescent & Compact fluorescent light bulbs